What Junk-Rated Netflix Just Said About The Bond Market

 This was just the latest - and largest - issuance in a series of ever larger bond sales.

 Netflix, whose shares went from $9.94 to $192.47 in five years, is on a peculiar and accelerating treadmill: It needs to borrow ever larger amounts just to cover its ever-larger negative cash flows year after year.
 These negative cash flows are mostly caused by ever more spending on its proprietary streaming entertainment programming that's needed to attract ever more subscribers, who are needed to support its gigantic market capitalization of $84 billion.
-And that gigantic stock market capitalization is needed as a guarantee of sorts for the bondholders.
+And, that gigantic stock market capitalization is needed as a guarantee of sorts for the bondholders.
 If this seems a bit circular, it's because it is.

 You'd think a company that has been publicly traded for 15 years, offers a popular service, and produces proprietary content that people want to watch would have figured out by now how to turn its business model into something that is self sustaining.
 But no.